the-colony/rsrf/README.md

 # Really Simple Receipt Format (RSRF)

 *`Please note that this is a draft spec and represents work in progress.
-We celebrate all comments and every attempt to assist us during the definition period`*
+We celebrate questions, comments and every attempt to assist us during the definition period`*

 RSRF is a proposal for an easy to use format for electronic receipts.
 It was created to encourage and facilitate the creation and exchange of electronic receipts.

-Please note that the principal design goal for the format is simplicity.
-We do not want to create an all-encompassing format allowing for every edge-case in communicating electronic data between sellers and their customers.
-For that we already have standards for Electronic invoices that are far more intricate and complex.
+The principal design goal for the format is simplicity.
+We're scratching our own itch and we do *not* want to create an all-encompassing format allowing for every edge-case that might occur when communicating data between sellers and customers.
+For that we already have the intricate and complex standards for wlectronic invoices.

+An RSRF-receipt will allow it's recipient to answer the following questions:
+* Where was I shopping
+* What did I purchase
+* What quantity did I purchase
+* At what price did I purchase it

+Each field has some rationale behind it that works towards these goals.

 ## Example receipt